Arctic or Antarctica, that is the question

-Sunrises or sunsets, coffee or tea, Wonder Woman or Superman.
+Sunrises or sunsets, coffee or tea, polar bears or penguins.

-The world contains a limitless supply of things to compare, contrast, juxtapose, differentiate.
-But few things so perfectly express the polarities of our planet as its literal magnetic poles, or more particularly, the Arctic and Antarctica.
+The world contains limitless things to compare, contrast, juxtapose, and differentiate.
+But few things describe the planet’s polarities so perfectly as its literal geographic poles – the Arctic in the north and Antarctica in the south.

-Nevertheless, Earth’s icy bookends are not only vastly different in terms of physical composition, they’re also highly distinct with regard to the travel-tourism opportunities they offer.
-Knowing which place to visit, then, can be a mind-boggling conundrum.
-In fact, it’s sometimes enough to turn off potential polar travelers altogether.
+Admittedly, there are many similarities between these two regions.
+And at first glance, they’re easily confused for one another.
+But Earth’s icy bookends are not only different in terms of wildlife and terrain, they’re also distinct in the travel-tourism opportunities they offer.
+Knowing which area to visit, then, can be a tough decision.
+In fact, it’s sometimes enough to turn travelers off to a polar expedition cruise altogether.

 But it doesn’t have to be.

-If you’re currently wondering whether your first or next polar voyage should be Arctic or Antarctic, keep reading.
-What you learn might mean the difference between a trip that ends in a disappointed fizzle or an incurable case of polar fever.
+If you’re wondering whether your first or next polar voyage should be to the Arctic or Antarctica, keep reading.
+What you find here might mean the difference between a trip that ends in a disappointed fizzle or an incurable case of polar fever.

-(And if you just want the bullet points, skip ahead to our jazzy infographic at the end of this article.)
+(And if you just want the bullet points, skip to our colorful infographic at the end.)

 In our experience, most travelers visit the polar regions for the animals.